How To Give Kitchen Countertops A New Look With Thrifted Decor

 Can It Be Updated With Paint?

+Do you check out the latest trends at Pottery Barn, Anthropologie, and other high-end decor shops?
 I always find a few items I’d love to add to my kitchen countertops’ decor, but the budget doesn’t allow it.
-So I made a list of things I could transform to look like the new trendy, expensive decor of my dreams.
+So, I made a list of things I could transform to resemble the new, trendy, and expensive decor of my dreams.

 I saw this gorgeous vase at a favorite idea shop in Wilmington.
 The $220.00 price tag was a shocker.
 However, taking note of the shape, I began a search for a similar vase.